×

 How is Acne Diagnosed?

-• The healthcare provider may also ask many questions related to the individual’s age, family medical history, current medications, cosmetics, body lotions used, other medical conditions, infections, etc.
+• The healthcare provider may also ask questions related to the individual’s age, family medical history, current medications, cosmetics, body lotions used, other medical conditions, infections, etc.

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.